ascendro/GreenshotRedmineUploader/README.markdown

  - Comment on old issue
  - Issue ID input now with select box
  - Select Boxes are sorted and have autosearch

+### 0.0.3

+ - Add Issue Category selection
+ - Add Issue Version selection
+ - Load all Datafields when data for update issue is fetched
+ - Better text search on old issue combobox